 In 2018, new TV stations namely Junubna and Africa 360 were established in Juba targeting younger and more youthful audiences.
 The two stations have not been fully operational but represents a significant growth of privately owned televisions.
 However, their existence and success would highly depend on the government provision for free media environment and freedom of expression.

 Gender and education level influence television viewership in South Sudan, according to the 2015 Internews survey.
 In the former Central Equatorial state, female viewers (17 percent) were less likely to watch Al Jazeera English compared to men (34 percent).
 Similarly, 16 percent of South Sudanese without education have ever watched English channels compared to 30 percent viewers with some level of education.
-The survey also found it more common for people with some education to watch SSTV (43 percent), compared to those with no education (34 percent).
+The latest interview survey also found it more common for people with some education to watch SSTV (43 percent), compared to those with no education (34 percent).